sourcegraph/sourcegraph-public-snapshot/doc/user/usage_statistics/analytics.md

 # Usage analytics

 Sourcegraph records basic usage statistics for site admins.
-Visit the analytics page by clicking **Admin** in the top right of any page, and going to **Analytics** in the left side menu.
+To view analytics, visit the **Site admin > Analytics** page.
 (The URL is `https://sourcegraph.example.com/site-admin/analytics`.)

 Here you can see charts with counts of unique users by day, week, or month, split into authenticated and anonymous users.